sidhu177/presentation-aws-lambda/PITCHME.md

 ---
 ### Serverless Application Model

+- SAM is all about infrastructure as code
 - AWS SAM is Amazon's answer to the serverless phenomenon
 - Serverless makes it easier to write event driven functions and SAM is AWS's abstraction over cloudformation